luxonis/depthai-hardware/SJ2096POE_R0M0E0/README.md

 # Overview

-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) OAK-SOM-PRO DepthAI SoM.
+This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) [OAK-SOM-PRO](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html).
 The SJ2096POE baseboard offers full 802.3af, Class 3 PoE compliance with 1000BASE-T speeds.
 The SJ2096POE baseboard has one on-board cameras which implement RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C) or via 1000BASE-T ethernet connection.
 The SJ2096POE board exposes boot selection switches, allowing the end user to boot the OAK-SOM-PRO module from USB or the on-board eMMC or NOR flash.

 ## Repository structure:
 * `PCB` contains the packaged Altium project files